Historic Curiosities

 Flag Fen

-website maker Flag Fen is famous for being the site of an ancient bronze age causeway, discovered by Time Team’s Francis Pryor.
+Flag Fen is famous for being the site of an ancient bronze age causeway, discovered by Time Team’s Francis Pryor.
 At Flag Fen, you can discover what life was like for our prehistoric ancestors in a reconstructed Bronze Age village.
 Developed about 3500 years ago, consisting of more than 60,000 timbers arranged in five very long rows, creating a wooden causeway across the wet fenland.

 The Droveway, Peterborough.
 PE6 7QJ